BasHuijben/AI_learns_snake/README.md

 </math>

 The fitness function takes into account the following aspects:
-1. Reward snakes early on for exploration + finding a couple apples.
+1. Reward snakes early on for exploration + finding a couple apples
-2. Have an increasing reward for snakes as they find more apples.
+2. Have an increasing reward for snakes as they find more apples
-3. Penalize snakes for taking a lot of steps.Putting those rules into code looks something like this
+3. Penalize snakes for taking a lot of steps

 ### Dashboard
 A simple is dashboard is generated to train and view the AI to play snake